mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 on the command line.

-If this is your first DDEV instance this can take a bit of time to initialise, as it will need to pull all the containers.
+If this is your first DDEV instance this can take a bit of time to initialise, as it will need to pull all the Docker containers.

+**If you cloned Mautic from GitHub, there is one final step:** You need to connect to the running DDEV container and then have [Composer][composer] install all of the Mautic dependencies.
+This is done by first running `ddev ssh` to connect to the container, and then from the project root (which DDEV by default connects you to), run `composer install` to install all dependencies.

 Once started you will find your project at mautic.ddev.site (in case you used a different project name it will be yourprojectname.ddev.site).